marisudris/Design-Patterns-In-PHP/Adapter/README.md

 ## Adapter

-Converts the interface of a class into another interface the client expects.
+Converts the interface of a class into an interface the client understands.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.
 Also known as **Wrapper**